 HOUSEHOLD ELECTRIFICATION & EFFICIENCY RESOURCES

-Take advantage of newly available opportunities to save money and reduce your household's energy footprint.
+Take advantage of opportunities to save money and reduce your household's energy footprint.
 Through local utility company rebates and Inflation Reduction Act incentives, your household can make the transition to affordable, clean energy.

 Local Utility Rebates